-Transform Your Body Using These 3 Easy Steps
+Transform Your Body Using These 3 Simple Steps

-OK first let me acknowledge you probably don’t want to see me with my shirt off but as you can tell I put on a few extra pounds over the winter.
+OK first I must admit that I put on a few extra pounds over the winter.
 It’s not that I stopped working out, I just stopped paying attention to what I was eating and enjoyed beer, wine, and sweets a little too much.
 Unfortunately, aside from packing on a few extra pounds I also irritated my lower back in was in pain for a few weeks.
 I decided I needed to shape up so I set a goal to go on a strict 4 week diet after my 41st birthday.
 Unfortunately, my strict diet only lasted about 4 days but I stumbled onto 3 simple steps that have allowed me make steady progress over the last 3 months.
 I am convinced that these steps will also work for just about anyone.
 The 3 steps are:

 Step 1: Track Your Food

 Tracking what you eat is probably the most important steps you can begin doing.
 Most people we coach are surprised at the amount of calories and fat they are eating.
 To start, download a fitness app like MyFitnessPal or LoseIt!, enter your personal settings and it will give you a recommend calorie target.
 Next, you’ll need to get a food scale and some measuring cups.
 This takes out the guess work, accuracy is important.
 It requires a little leg work upfront but after a while the app will remember your most common foods and make tracking a lot easier.